Towfique1311/SentimentAnalysis/README.md

-This is a simple Sentiment Analysis for University course
+This is a simple Sentiment Analysis for a University course.